ilopez5/information-retrieval/README.md

+# Repo for CS 429: Information Retrieval

-# Assignment 1
+### Assignment 1
+1. Creating an Inverted Index
+2. Implementing an AND query Boolean search

-### New Index
+### Assignment 2
-In this assignment, buildIndex was changed...
+1. ...